-Philadelphia’s Germantown neighborhood is also home to a large Juneteenth celebration, held annually outside of the Johnson House Historic Site.
-The house, once home to the Johnson family of Quaker abolitionists, is one of only a few intact and accessible Philadelphia historic sites that served as stations along the Underground Railroad.
-2021 marks the 15th anniversary of the festival, which will feature historic re-enactments, a panel discussion, food trucks, kids’ activities, and more from 1-5 p.m. on June 19.
-The 6300 block of Germantown Avenue will also feature historical and cultural marketplace, exhibitions, and live performances.
-Tours of the National Historic Landmark will also be offered throughout the day.
+Philadelphia’s Germantown neighborhood is home to another large Juneteenth celebration, held annually outside the Johnson House Historic Site.
+The house was once home to the Johnson family of Quaker abolitionists.
+It is one the few intact Philadelphia historic sites that served as stations along the Underground Railroad.
+The Johnson House’s annual Juneteenth festival features historic re-enactments, a panel discussion, food trucks, African drumming, and more.

 Each June, local museums open their doors for special Juneteenth programming.
 The Museum of the American Revolution hosts a series of activities, including guided tours, a farmers market, and a series of lectures.